 For some it is new.
 Maybe they have heard about it from family or friends but since it’s new they are reluctant to try it.
 If this is you, do a little research.
 Check out some local massage web sites where you’ll find some frequently asked questions.
 Talk to your friend and ask them about it.
 Since they are a fan of massage and have experienced it they can help you feel more comfortable.
 Call a massage therapist and ask some questions.
 They understand the issues people have (and it’s usually the same set of questions most people wonder about).
 The therapist will be happy to answer your questions and won’t be pushy – that’s just the way most of us are.

-Click here to read more about what to expect from your first massage, from my friend Paola.
+Read more about what to expect from your massage here.

 Some are hesitant because of their body image.
 Massage therapists understand this.
 Most of us have had to deal with our own body issues when we began in massage.
 We have learned that bodies are wondrous and amazing creations.
 We truly, honestly, genuinely, sincerely, indisputably, unquestionably, 100% do not care what you look like.
 You are not here to impress us.
 You will be draped the whole time, except for what is being worked on at the moment.
 We want you to feel better so you can enjoy your life.
 Imagine how much better you would feel with a good night’s sleep, less stress, and relief from headaches and other pains.

 Reach your new comfort zone by breaking out of your old one with massage.
 It will be a very comfortable one.
 You’ll be glad you did.